Answers to Frequently Asked Questions About the Cross-Servicing Program

 Collection of Debts on Behalf of Another Agency

-The DCIA requires agencies to "transfer" their delinquent non-tax debt over 180 days delinquent to Treasury.
+The Debt Collection Improvement Act of 1996 (DCIA) requires agencies to "transfer" their delinquent non-tax debt over 180 days delinquent to Treasury.
 What does "transfer" of debts mean?
 If an agency transfers a debt to Treasury or to another Debt Collection Center for collection, where is the record for the debt maintained?

 "Transfer" is the mandatory referral of delinquent debts to Treasury or another Debt Collection Center for purposes of collection.
 The agency retains responsibility for reporting the debts on the Treasury Report on Receivables and Debt Collections Activities.
 The agency is also responsible for removing accounts from its receivables when Treasury directs it to write off the debt.

 Are any delinquent debts excluded from transfer to Treasury?

 Yes, there are five specific instances where debts are excluded from transfer.
 They are:

 Debts that will be disposed of under an asset sales program within 1 year after becoming eligible for sale, or later than 1 year if consistent with an asset sales program and a schedule established by the agency and approved by the Director of the OMB;

 Debts that have been referred to a private collection contractor for collection for a period of time determined by Treasury;

 Debts that have been referred to a Debt Collection Center with the consent of Treasury and for a period of time determined by Treasury; and